Diamond Sunrise

 The first title in the order.
 Aspirants progress through the four-stage curriculum together as a cohort.

-Full title format: [Name], Aspirant of Diamond Sunrise, [Cohort Name] Duration: Approximately 16 weeks Structure: Cohort-based, 5 to 15 members per cohort
+Full title format: [Name], Aspirant of Diamond Sunrise, [Cohort Name] Duration: Approximately 16 weeks Structure: Cohort-based, no minimum or maximum cohort size

 StageFocusDuration